xXleowXx/gitlab-charts/doc/charts/minio/index.md

 ## Upstream items

 The [upstream documentation](https://github.com/kubernetes/charts/tree/master/stable/minio)
-for the following applies completely to this chart.
+for the following also applies completely to this chart:

 - `resources`
 - `nodeSelector`
 - `minioConfig`